zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-entities.md

 This feature is useful for telling certain entities like NPCs and Triggers to disappear after a certain event occurs.
 An entity with no `existenceFlag` set is always considered to "exist".

-In the game currently, the `TestMap` sets the dinosaur NPC's `existenceFlag` to `"hasTalkedToDinosaur"`.
+In the game currently, the `EnemyMap1` sets the dinosaur NPC's `existenceFlag` to `"hasTalkedToDinosaur"`.
 Once that flag is set (which happens after talking to the dinosaur during a specific part of the game), the dinosaur no longer "exists" and is no longer shown on the map.